Julius Belmont

 Castlevania: Dawn of Sorrow

-As each man explored the castle they repeatedly ran in to one another.
-Once was in front a barrier that lead deeper into the castle.
+As each man explored the castle they repeatedly ran into one another.
+Once was in front a barrier that led deeper into the castle.
 The barrier was made of powerful dark magics and Soma had no way to cross it.
 Julius knew he could destroy the barrier but it would drain his powers.
 Instead he told the lad to explore elsewhere -- nothing good would come of going too deep into the castle.

 Later, Soma ran into Julius and Genya Arikado (who just kept showing up in these castles).
 Julius and Arikado were there to confront Celia and end her attempts at resurrecting Dracula.
-They bear witness to Celia sealing a demon to the soul of a potential Dracula surrogate, Dario.
-The two villains flee and while Arikado went off to find Celia, Julius pursed Dario.
+They bear witness to Celia sealing a demon to the soul of a potential Dracula surrogate, Dario BossiOne of two potential Dracula successors hand picked bu cult leader Celia Fortner.
+To amplify his power and make him a better candidate, Celia fuses the power of Aguni to his soul..
+The two villains flee and while Arikado went off to find Celia, Julius pursued Dario.
 He did apparently catch up with the lad (although we don't see this scene in game, just hear about it afterwards) and while the two fought repeatedly, Julius didn't have any way to finish off the foe (as this game required the use of Magic Seals to bind bosses and Julius didn't have access to these artifacts).
 This left Soma to find a way to defeat Dario while Julius would go find some other way to seal the powers of the castle forever.

 As with Aria, Dawn of Sorrow has alternate endings and story modes.
-The bad ending on the game has an interesting consequence: Soma goes bad, becoming Dracula, and it's up to Julius to save the day.
-Unlike in other games in the series up until now, this mode actually does have it's own story and cutscenes.
-Within we watch as Julius takes up his whip and joines forces with Yoko Belnades and Genya Arikado to explore the castle and fight Soma (acting as the newly resurrected Dracula).
-If sucessful, the three are seen outside the castle lamenting the death of their friend (Soma) while at the same time relieved that Dracula is once again defeated.
+The bad ending of the game has an interesting consequence: Soma goes bad, becoming Dracula, and it's up to Julius to save the day.
+Unlike in other games in the series up until now, this mode actually does have its own story and cutscenes.
+Within we watch as Julius takes up his whip and joins forces with Yoko Belnades and Genya Arikado to explore the castle and fight Soma (acting as the newly resurrected Dracula).
+If successful, the three are seen outside the castle lamenting the death of their friend (Soma) while at the same time relieved that Dracula is once again defeated.

 Non-continuity History: